jbride/gabriel/README.md

 - SQLITE_ABSOLUTE_PATH

 Optional:
-- WRITE_OUTPUT_TO_FILE
-  - set to 1 to optionally write output to a file
-  - default is not to write to a file
-  - If writing to a file, the output filename is controlled by the OUTPUT_FILE_PATH environment variable
 - RUST_LOG
   - set to a valid value (ie: "info", "debug", "error", etc) to override default logging level
 - RUST_BACKTRACE